MicrosoftDocs/dynamics-365-project-operations/articles/advanced-configuration/currencyconversion.md

 ---
-title: Currency conversion behavior options for calculating sales prices in sales from cost rates
+title: Currency conversion setup for calculating sales prices from cost rates
 description: This article provides information about how to configure currency conversion behavior in Project Operations that will be used when generating sales transactions from cost transaction .
 author: rumant
 ms.date: 11/01/2022